 I'm currently co-founder and CTO of Nash, a non-custodial exchange and asset management platform for cryptocurrencies and other tokens.

 I have a PhD in Computer Science from Stanford and have published articles in leading journals and conferences, such as Nature, CHI, EMNLP, and AAAI.

 Previously, I co-founded Proxino, a web analytics company funded by Y Combinator.

 I have co-founded several notable companies and organizations.

 Nash is a non-custodial exchange and asset management platform for cryptocurrencies and other tokens.

-We have developed technology that brings the UX of centralized exchanges to non-custodial trading.
+We have developed technology that brings stronger performance and UX to non-custodial trading.

 The company is no longer operational.